 Step 2: Add 2 tablespoons of ground coffee to the base of the coffee press.
 Wet the grounds just a little bit with some hot water.

 Step 3: Screw on the press tight.
 The coffee should be packed well.

-Step 4: Pour boiling hot water into the coffee press.
+Step 4: Pour boiled hot water into the coffee press.

 Cover with its little hat.